 As a Finance Director Paya Lebar, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 Increasing competition in business develops similar products with good quality from different manufacturers.
-But only an effective, innovative and Brand Strategy & planning can make your business and products more popular.
+But only an effective, innovative and Business Network & planning can make your business and products more popular.

 For your profession as Finance Director Paya Lebar it becomes your responsibility to stay connected with like-minded supporting industry experts who can guide and help you deal with your day to day work issues.